mintforpeople/robobo-hri-vision/vision/src/main/java/com/mytechia/robobo/framework/hri/vision/tag/README.md

 The default detected markers are Aruco tags from the 4x4_1000 dictionary, with 100mm sides

+To import the module in your Robobo application you must declare the module in the modules.properties file:

+`robobo.module.#MODULE_NUMBER#=com.mytechia.robobo.framework.hri.vision.tag.opencv.OpencvTagModule`
 ## Acknowledgement
 <!--
     ROSIN acknowledgement from the ROSIN press kit